 Heller is regarded as one of the most vulnerable Republicans facing re-election in 2018.

 She said when you ask people what keeps them up at night, "number one is health care."

-She said that includes not only those who need healthcare but, "even if I have health care from my employer, is it still going to be there?"
+That includes not only those who need health care but, "even if I have health care from my employer, is it still going to be there?"

 She said it also includes being able to take care of their children and their parents.

 Recommended Stories For You